5 Frequently Asked Questions about Injection Mold Cleaning Procedures

 5. How Do We Prevent Rust on Our Injection Molds?

-A can of Stoner Molding's A612 Short-Term Rust PreventativeA crucial step that some industrial molders neglect is ensuring rust doesn't develop on your tools.
+A crucial step that some industrial molders neglect is ensuring rust doesn't develop on your tools.
 Moisture, extreme temperatures, pressure, and exposure to oxygen can all lead to corrosion on your injection molds.
 Rust can prematurely kill a mold, making it a financial burden for your company.
-To ensure the durability of your molding, it is crucial to apply a high-quality rust preventative spray, regardless of whether you plan to store it overnight or for an extended period of time.
+Your molding needs to have a quality rust preventative sprayed on it—whether you're leaving it overnight or for a year or longer.

 The barrier created by Stoner Molding Solutions' rust preventatives protects the mold from the elements, so there's less cleaning you must do before putting it back into production.
 Plus, our Short-Term Rust Preventative for a weekend or overnight protection works off during start-up, so you don't need to do a final cleaning before putting the mold into the production line.